REhints/REhints.com/_posts/2013-06-18-HexRaysCodeXplorer-Announcement.md

 But Hex-Rays Decompiler not support code navigation for this type of objects reproduced by structures.
 HexRaysCodeXplorer developed for fixed this problems.

-Here is the features list for first release:
+**Here is the main features list schedule for first release:**
-* one
+* navigation for structures fields in Hex-Rays Decompieler window;
-* two
+* automatic type reconstruction for C++ constructor object;
-* three
+* useful interface for working with datatypes and objects;

 **HexRaysCodeXplorer** - open source plugin, but before first stable release we not share a source code.
 But if you want to join for beta testing HexRaysCodeXplorer send email request to **info@rehints.com** with a few words about "Why it's interesting for you?" and we share the binary of plugin.